etwk/blog/content/lists/books.md

 ### Dalai Lama
 - [ ] The Universe in a Single Atom: The Convergence of Science and Spirituality #must

+### Edith Stein
+- [ ] Life in a Jewish Family: Edith Stein - An Autobiography
+- [ ] The Hidden Life: Essays, Meditations, Spiritual Text #must
+- [ ] Essays On Woman #feminism
+- [ ] Edith Stein: The Life and Legacy of St. Teresa Benedicta of the Cross (Maria Ruiz Scaperlanda)

 ### Edward O. Wilson
 - [ ] Tales from the Ant World #must
 - [ ] Letters to a Young Scientist